 Since signing up to the Women in Finance Charter, we’ve worked hard to make progress against our target, reflecting the commitment that we have to building strong female representation at all levels of our organisation.
 When signing up to the charter we set ourselves a target to increases this to 40% in our senior management roles by 2020.

-We’re proud to confirm that we achieved our target this year and as at 31st August 2020, now have 43% female representation at senior management level within Virgin Money.
+We are proud to confirm that we achieved our target this year and as at 31st August 2021, now have 41% female representation at senior management within Virgin Money.

-And while we’re proud of the progress that we’ve made, we are conscious that we need to remain committed in our efforts to not only to drive actions that improve diversity, but that also create a truly inclusive culture.
+While we’re proud of the progress that we’ve made, we are conscious that we need to remain committed in our efforts to not only drive actions that improve diversity, but that also create a truly inclusive culture.
 To do this we will build on the progress that we’ve made so far and continue to explore opportunities to enable this further.